 Found that Massachusetts "violated ...provisions of the Medicaid Act by failing to offer necessary medical services to children in this Commonwealth who suffer from serious emotional disturbances."

-Applying for child, youth, and family services, Department of Mental Health
+Apply for mental health services, Department of Mental Health

 - DMH Resource Guide